maawtyn/vsb_ds_2/README.md

-# vsb_ds_2

-files from
-Database systems II
+# files from Database systems II
-VSB - Technical University of Ostrava